adobe/react-spectrum/rfcs/2021-DNA-update.md

     How will this RFC be documented?
 Does it need a formal announcement to explain the motivation?
 -->
 This change should be fairly minor as far as work and use go.
-If there is a DNA bug though, it may be harder for a contributor or one of us to fix and may take longer.
+We may need something explaining our relationship with our token system so that contributors don't get confused.

 ## Drawbacks